-It's believed that 30,000 people were assisted by Sousa Mendes one-third of whom are estimated to have been Jews.
-Holocaust scholar and former Yad Vashem official Mordecai Paldiel notes that 3,500 visa recipients have to date been identified by name, and estimates that the actual number could have been "as many as 7-8,000."
-He also cites research by Olivia Mattis, president of the Sousa Mendes Foundation, who came to a similar conclusion, while noting that many of those who received visas from Sousa Mendes were eventually turned back at the border.
+It's believed that 30,000 people were assisted by Sousa Mendes - one-third of whom are estimated to have been Jews.
+Olivia Mattis, president of the Sousa Mendes foundation says that her organization's research tends to support a figure of approximately 10,000 Jews, or of "this order of magnitude."
+For his part, Holocaust scholar and former Yad Vashem official Mordecai Paldiel prefers to err on the side of caution.
+He notes that 3,500 visa recipients have to date been identified by name, and estimates that the actual number could have been "as many as 7-8,000."